WorldHealthOrganization/smart-trust/input/pagecontent/trust_gateway_architecture.md

 Within the current DCC system the centralized gateway plays the key role of establishing  trust between all of the connected Member States.
 The gateway operators follow a well-documented process to establish the identity and onboard the trust anchor of each Member State.
 The TNG builds upon this system to enable the creation of trust gateways by other organizations which allows to form a federated network of trust gateways, supporting all of the major COVID-19 credential certificates.

 #### Trusted Party vs. National Backend
 The current gateway design is focused on the trust establishment between “National Backends” in terms of a system operated/owned by a national health authority.
-This can be a script, a fully automated solution or a manual process, which is able to connect the gateway trustfully and be able to do the up and downloads of the content.
+This can be a script, a fully automated solution or a manual process, which is able to connect the gateway trustfully and able to do uploads and downloads of the content.
 What other concrete solutions are behind is not in scope of the gateway itself.
 Within the DDCC scope, the term “National Backend” is worded too sharply, because there can be other parties which can be connected with their publishing system to a gateway in the trust network.
 Therefore the term “national backend” should be understood within this scope more as “Trusted Party” in terms of an attendee which has received access to a trusted gateway.
 The trusted gateway or the federator acts then as well as “Trusted Party” to other gateways.

 ### Gateway Design Vision
 Currently EU DCC Gateway is a single centralized system which establishes trust between DCC participants and enables the sharing of business rules, value sets and revocation lists.
-In case another region in the world establishes such a gateway, there is currently no method in the architecture to exchange these trusted data between the two gateways.
-In the new architecture within the DDCC context, the architecture shall be updated such that multiple gateways can be connected to each other and share trusted data.
+If another region in the world establishes such a gateway, there is currently no method in the architecture to exchange these trusted data between the two gateways.
+In this new architecture within the DDCC context, multiple gateways can be connected to each other and share trusted data.
 In the long term, this architecture will allow the creation of groups and ultimately the establishment of a federation.
-Such an architecture may be applicable and of interest for non-authority parties e.g. airlines, which wants to have a read only copy of the gateway content.
+Such an architecture may be applicable and of interest for non-authority parties e.g. airlines, which desire a read only copy of the gateway content.
 This can be established by onboarding the airline in a gateway specially setup for this purpose and is connected to the official gateway.
 To achieve this goal, the architecture must support multiple operation modes e.g. Primary-Secondary.
 The current implementation of EU DCCG is, as mentioned before, a single centralized system which serves as a hub for storing and managing the necessary information gathered from the Trusted Parties.

 <img src="CurrentView.drawio.png" alt="EU DCC Gateway Design - Central Implementation" style="width:400px; float:none; margin: 0px 0px 0px 0px;"/>